dfcheca/dfcheca.github.io/_posts/2021-11-20-heptadecagon.md

 Proving that indeed, this cosine is a constructible number.

-## Construction of the field tower
+## Construction of the Field Tower

 From the way we have constructed the cosine, the following field tower consists of quadratic extensions